runtimeverification/evm-semantics/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/evm.md

 The intrinsic gas calculation mirrors the style of the YellowPaper (appendix H).

--   `#gasExec` loads all the relevant surronding state and uses that to compute the intrinsic execution gas of each opcode.
+-   `#gasExec` loads all the relevant surrounding state and uses that to compute the intrinsic execution gas of each opcode.

 ```k
     syntax InternalOp ::= #gasExec ( Schedule , OpCode )